gander-social/indigo/docs/canadian-sovereignty-development-approach.md

 **Testing and Validation:** Develop comprehensive tests that validate not just functionality, but also compliance with Canadian privacy requirements.
 These tests should simulate real-world scenarios including privacy requests, compliance audits, and cross-border data access attempts.

-This approach builds upon Bluesky's excellent foundation while adding the Canadian sovereignty features you need for Gander Social.
+This approach builds upon Gander's excellent foundation while adding the Canadian sovereignty features you need for Gander Social.
 The key is understanding and respecting the existing architecture while carefully extending it to meet Canadian legal and technical requirements.

 Remember, data sovereignty is as much about operational procedures and governance as it is about technical implementation.
 This technical foundation supports those broader requirements by providing the necessary tools for compliance, audit, and secure data handling within Canadian jurisdiction.